INSTRUCTORS

 Chief Instructor

-Sensei Phill is the Chief Instructor of Barry Kyokushin Honbu Dojo, the very club where his Kyokushin journey began at the age of 11 under the instruction of Sensei Richard Males.
+Sensei Phill Sedgmond is the Chief Instructor of Barry Kyokushin Honbu Dojo – the very club where his Kyokushin journey began at the age of 11 under the guidance of Sensei Richard Males.

-For 20 years, Phill trained under Sensei Richard, developing his skills and deepening his understanding of Kyokushin karate.
-When Sensei Richard retired, Phill, then a Senpai, stepped into the role of Chief Instructor at the age of 33, taking on the responsibility of guiding the next generation of karateka.
+Over the next 20 years, Phill trained diligently under Sensei Richard, developing not only his technical ability but also a deep understanding of the principles and spirit of Kyokushin Karate.
+When Sensei Richard retired, Phill, then a Senpai, assumed the role of Chief Instructor at just 33 years of age, taking on the responsibility of leading the dojo and developing the next generation of karateka.

-His own grading journey has been one of perseverance and dedication.
-Phill achieved his Shodan (1st Dan) in 2008 and was made Assistant Instructor, before earning his Nidan (2nd Dan) in 2013.
-In 2017, he travelled to Japan to the sacred Mitsumine Shrine, where he successfully graded to Sandan (3rd Dan) under Kancho Matsui.
-His commitment and leadership continued to flourish, and in March 2023, Phill achieved his Yondan (4th Dan) in front of the So-Kyokushin UK grading panel, becoming the first person in the history of Barry Kyokushin to reach this prestigious rank.
+His grading journey reflects a lifelong commitment to excellence and perseverance.
+In 2008, Phill achieved his Shodan (1st Dan) and was appointed Assistant Instructor.
+He went on to earn his Nidan (2nd Dan) in 2013 before travelling to Japan in 2017, where he successfully graded to Sandan (3rd Dan) under Kancho Matsui at the sacred Mitsumine Shrine.
+Continuing to lead by example, Phill achieved his Yondan (4th Dan) in March 2023 before the So-Kyokushin UK grading panel, becoming the first person in the history of Barry Kyokushin to attain this prestigious rank.

-In March 2021, Phill made the bold decision to move the dojo away from IKO, believing that its direction no longer reflected the true spirit of Kyokushin.
-He joined So-Kyokushin UK under Shihan Mac Robertson, where his leadership and organisational skills quickly saw him appointed Secretary General and Executive Committee Member.
-Barry Kyokushin was soon recognised as the Headquarters of So-Kyokushin UK, a reflection of Phill’s high standards and the respect he commands across the organisation.
+In March 2021, Phill made the significant decision to leave the IKO, believing its direction no longer reflected the values and spirit of traditional Kyokushin.
+He joined So-Kyokushin UK under the leadership of Shihan Mac Robertson, where his dedication, leadership, and organisational abilities quickly earned him appointment as Secretary General and Executive Committee Member.
+Under his stewardship, Barry Kyokushin was recognised as the Headquarters of So-Kyokushin UK, a testament to the dojo's high standards and the respect Phill has earned throughout the organisation.
 He also serves on the National Grading Panel for So-Kyokushin UK.

 Aimee 2nd Kyu